Major: Graphic Design

 “I chose to write about staying warm during cold Chicago winters,” she said.
 “I am from California, and the one thing I miss the most is sitting in the warm sunlight.
 If I could just put the sun in my room during the winter, I would be so much happier.
 I knew I wasn’t the only one who would love to have that option.
 Someday I would like to write and illustrate children’s books, so I thought this would be a great opportunity to create my first one.”

 In earning her Associate in Applied Science degree, King-Tran achieved high honors and was named an outstanding graduate finalist.
-She is taking advantage of a 2+2 agreement with Columbia College Chicago to pursue a BFA in graphic design and received the Chicagoland Transfer Award scholarship, a $12,000 annual award granted to Chicago-area community college students.
+She took advantage of a 2+2 agreement with Columbia College Chicago to pursue a BFA in graphic design and received the Chicagoland Transfer Award scholarship, a $12,000 annual award granted to Chicago-area community college students.
 While at Columbia, she made the Dean’s List with a 3.98 GPA and has been featured on the college’s banner web site twice—for her scholarship and for National Transfer Student Week.

 “COD prepared me for my future by providing professors with working knowledge of the industry and real-life experience through projects with actual clients, in addition to helping me with portfolio preparation, resume building and document creation such as contracts, briefs and forms to use as an independent contractor,” she said.